 Adjusting to Progressive, No-Line Lenses in 3-Easy Steps

-Use these tips from Dr. Moody to better understand how to adjust to your new no-line progressive lenses:
+Use these tips from Dr. Moody to better understand adjusting to progressive lenses:

 You will feel like a bird the first few days as you move your head around to find the right area of the lens;